FMagnani/MeanFieldKuramotoModel/README.md

 # The mean field Kuramoto model

-The Kuramoto model (by Yoshiki :japanese_ogre: Kuramoto :japanese_goblin:) describes a large population of coupled limit-cycle oscillators, each with its natural frequency.
+The Kuramoto model (by Yoshiki Kuramoto) describes a large population of coupled limit-cycle oscillators, each with its natural frequency.
 If the coupling strength exceeds a certain threshold, the system exhibits a phase transition: some of the oscillators spontaneously synchronize, while others remain incoherent.
 Due to this emergent property, this model and its numerous variations are the main paradigm for synchronization phenomena.
 The model has been introduced back in 1975 but still today it proves to be an useful and surprising mathematical challenge, that keeps stimulating new advancements in the field.